 Next Meeting

-As usual the meeting will be held at 7.30 pm at the Weaverham Primary Academy, Northwich Road, Weaverham, CW8 3BD on Tuesday, 10 June and I look forward to seeing you then.
+The meeting will be held on Tuesday, 10 February at 7.30 pm at the Weaverham Primary Academy, Northwich Road, CW8 3BD.